-Being a south Indian and a part of India she is a bit familiar with, she starts her journey from Chennai and then starts ticking off the train numbers as she moves across the country, with a wee bit more emphasis on the south.
-She had a few defined things that she wanted to do besides being in exactly 80 trains, like touching the four corners that the trains touched in the country in all four directions and travelling in couple of luxury trains and special trains like the world heritage trio of Kalka-Shimla, Ooty and Darjeeling trains and Lifeline express in MP.
+Being a south Indian and a part of India she is a bit familiar with, she starts her journey from Chennai.
+And then starts ticking off the train numbers as she moves across the country, with a wee bit more emphasis on the south.
+She had a few defined things that she wanted to do.
+Besides being in exactly 80 trains, like touching the four corners that the trains touched in the country in all four directions.
+And traveling in a couple of luxury trains.
+And special trains like the world heritage trio of Kalka-Shimla, Ooty and Darjeeling trains and Lifeline express in MP.
 Everything in between had a rough overall plan but flexible enough to absorb any changes required.

 People that you meet in trains are the real element that intrigues one as a train traveler.
-You share a closed space with these people, see them eating, doing their daily chores and still trying to make an acquaintance with you and try to help you with any problems that they may perceive you have.
+You share a closed space with these people.
+See them eating, doing their daily chores and still trying to make an acquaintance with you.
+And try to help you with any problems that they may perceive you have.
 People from all kinds of background suddenly find themselves next to each other.
-As I read author’s experience of dealing with various co-passengers, her interactions and her apprehensions, I got reminded of a conversation I had with a lady in Bangalore-Hampi train and numerous other long trips during my student days.
-It is interesting that she sometimes gets help, sometimes makes friends and most of the times gets advised on what to do.
+As I read author’s experience of dealing with various co-passengers, her interactions, and her apprehensions, I got reminded of a conversation I had with a lady in Bangalore-Hampi train.
+And numerous other long trips during my student days.
+It is interesting that she sometimes gets help.
+Sometimes makes friends and most of the times get advice on what to do.

 Her interactions with the railway’s staff that tell its own story are hilarious.
 With her companion Passepartout, she tells the tale in the first person and with a lot of herself in the story – the sign of a good storytelling.
 Here and there she has given some trivia about Indian Railways.
 But at the end of the book, I wanted more of it.